Mental Health at work

 Have you thought about how to manage it?
 Did you know you have a duty to manage the risks that work poses to mental health?

 We all know that work can affect your physical health.
-There are risks and hazards on-site that can cause you harm like falling from height, hazardous substances, dust and so many more.
+There are risks and hazards on-site that can cause you harm like slips, trips, and falls, hazardous substances, dust and so many more.
 Working can also impact your mental health in more ways than one.
-Here is a list of some common workplace hazards that can affect a workers mental health:
+Here is a list of some common workplace hazards that can affect a worker’s mental health:

 - Financial Pressure